xymon-monitoring/problem-solving/README.md

 ### Context 2023: a need to move forward
 - People are asking if Xymon is still alive, what is the future ?
-- People need to renew their tools and would like to have some argument to stay with Xymon: They love it, but they need "moderm" features
+- People need to renew their tools: They Need to have some argument to stay with Xymon
+  - They usuallly love it, but need also "moderm" features
 - People are willing to help "moving forward", but are not easily able to

 ### Goals